Lucius E. Chittenden

 Lucius Eugene Chittenden (May 24, 1824 – July 22, 1900) was an American author, banker, lawyer, politician and peace advocate who served as Register of the Treasury during the Lincoln administration.

 Early life

 Chittenden was born in Williston, Vermont, the son of Giles (1790–1856) and Betsey (Hollenbeck) Chittenden.
 He was the grandson of Truman Chittenden (1770–1853), grand-nephew of Martin Chittenden, who served as governor of Vermont, and great-grandson of Vermont's first governor, Thomas Chittenden.
 Lucius Chittenden received his early education in the district schools of Williston and academies in Williston, Hinesburg and Cambridge.
 He studied law with several attorneys, and was admitted to the bar in Franklin County in 1844.
 He opened a law office in Burlington the next year.
+Beginning in the mid-1850s, he practiced in partnership with Daniel Roberts.

 Politics

 He became interested in politics and public affairs early in his career, gained prominence in the anti-slavery movement and the Free Soil Party.
 From 1848 to 1851 he and E. A. Stansbury published the Free Soil Courier newspaper.
 After assisting the successful 1852 campaign of Democrat John S. Robinson for governor, he became active in the newly formed Republican Party.
 He was elected state senator from Chittenden County, and served from 1857 to 1860, while also serving as president of the Commercial Bank in Burlington.